Replicability is Asymptotically Free in Multi-armed Bandits: Problem Setup

 \end{lem} For ease of discussion, we assume that the mean reward of each arm is distinct.
 In this case, we can assume $\mu_1 > \mu_2 > \dots > \mu_K$ without loss of generality.
 Of course, an algorithm cannot exploit this ordering.
 A quantity called regret is defined as follows:

 where $\Delta_i = \mu_1 - \mu_i$ and $N_i(T)$ is the number of draws on arm $i$ during the $T$ rounds.
 We also denote $\Delta = \min_{i\ge 2} \Delta_i = \Delta_2$.
 The performance of an algorithm is measured by the expected regret.
 Before discussing the replicability, we formalize the notion of dataset in a sequential learning problem because the reward $r_t$ in the aforementioned procedure is drawn adaptively upon the choice of the arm $I_t$.
-The fact that each noise term $\eta_t$ is drawn independently enables us to reformulate the problem as follows: \begin{definition}{(Dataset)} The process of the multi-armed bandit problem is equivalent to the following: First, draw a matrix $(r_{i,n})_{i\in[K],n\in[T]}$, where $r_{i,n} = \mu_i + \eta_{i,n}$ and $\eta_{i,n}$ are an independent $\sigma$ subgaussian random variable.
+The fact that each noise term $\eta_t$ is drawn independently enables us to reformulate the problem as follows: \begin{definition}{(Dataset)} The process of the multi-armed bandit problem is equivalent to the following: First, draw a matrix $(r_{i,n})_{i\in[K],n\in[T]}$, where $r_{i,n} = \mu_i + \eta_{i,n}$ and $\eta_{i,n}$ is an independent $\sigma$-subgaussian random variable.
 Second, run a multi-armed bandit problem.
 Here, $r_t$ is the $(I_t,N_{I_t}(t))$-entry of the matrix.
 We call this matrix a \textit{dataset} and denote it as $\mD$.
-We call $(\mu_i)_{i\in[K]}$ a data-generating process or a model. \end{definition}

-Following~\citet{esfandiari2023replicable}, we consider the class of replicable algorithms that, with high probability, gives exactly the same sequence of selected arms for two independent runs. \begin{definition}{\rm ($\rho$-replicability,~\citealt{impagliazzo2022,esfandiari2023replicable})} For $\rho \in [0,1]$, an algorithm is $\rho$-replicable if,
+We call $(\mu_i)_{i\in[K]}$ a data-generating process or a model. \end{definition} Following~\citet{esfandiari2023replicable}, we consider the class of replicable algorithms that, with high probability, gives exactly the same sequence of selected arms for two independent runs. \begin{definition}{\rm ($\rho$-replicability,~\citealt{impagliazzo2022,esfandiari2023replicable})} For $\rho \in [0,1]$, an algorithm is $\rho$-replicable if,

 where $U$ represents the internal randomness, and $\mathcal{D}^{(1)}, \mathcal{D}^{(2)}$ are the two datasets that are drawn from the same data-generating process $\{\mu_i\}_{i\in[K]}$.
 Here, $(I^{(1)}_1, I^{(1)}_2,\dots,I^{(1)}_T)$ (resp. $(I^{(2)}_1, I^{(2)}_2,\dots,I^{(2)}_T)$) is the sequence of draws with $U, \mathcal{D}^{(1)}$ (resp. $U, \mathcal{D}^{(2)}$). \end{definition} We may consider $\rndm$ as a sequence of uniform random variables defined on the interval $[0,1]$.
 This sequence is utilized by the algorithm to control its behavior, ensuring it selects the same sequence of arms for different datasets, denoted as $\mathcal{D}^{(1)}$ and $\mathcal{D}^{(2)}$.
 The value $\rho$ corresponds to the probability of nonreplication.
 The smaller $\rho$ is, the more likely the sequence of actions is replicated.
 By definition, any algorithm is $1$-replicable, and no nontrivial algorithm is $0$-replicable.
 We consider $\rho \in (0,1)$ as an exogenous parameter, and our goal is to minimize the regret subject to the $\rho$-replicability.